What is homesickness?

 - Remember to get enough food and sleep!
 These affect us emotionally as well as physically.

 - Make contacts and friends through shared activities such as sport or other interests.
 There are so many clubs and societies within the university and city, that you are very likely to find something that suits your particular interests.
 At the start of the academic year many new people will be joining - you are unlikely to be the only new person.

 - Give yourself time to adjust: you don't have to get everything right straight away.
 Nor do you have to rush into making major decisions about staying or leaving.

 - Check out that you do really want to be at this university, in this college, studying this subject, at this time.
 Most people come through times of homesickness and go on to do well and enjoy their time at university.
 But for some it can be right to leave and take another direction.
 Those who do leave mostly find another course or university with which they are happy, perhaps after taking a year out.
 But if you are thinking along these lines, you need to take expert advice about the academic, career and financial implications.
-Speak to your tutor, the University Career Service and your LEA.
+Your tutor is the first port of call for these issues.

 - If you stop being able to do normal social and academic things, seek professional help either from your doctor or the counselling service.
 Don't wait until the problems have grown impossibly large!

 We hope that some of these suggestions will prove useful.
 There are many things you can do to help yourself, but don't hesitate in seeking out the help of others.
 Homesickness is not unusual - and it can be conquered!